jesseframework/CaricomeImpacsAssestment.FlowerShop/README.md

 Once you download the project, please follow these instructions to run it:

-1. Install .NET Core SDK: Ensure that your .NET Core versions are up to date, ranging from 2.0 to 8.0.
+1. Install .NET Core SDK: Ensure that your.NET Core versions are up to date, ranging from 2.0 to 8.0.

 2. Install Yarn and Node.js: Make sure you have Yarn and Node.js installed on your system before trying to install ABP.

-3. Set up the Database Connection String: In the `appconfiguration.json` file, configure the database connection string for DB migration and the web project.
+3. Set up the MySQL database connection string to your Windwos MySQL Server: In the `appconfiguration.json` file, configure the database connection string for DB migration and the web project.

-4. Install ABP Library:
+4. Install the ABP library running the project:
    - From the web project directory, open a .NET command prompt.
    - Run the following command to install ABP libraries:
      ```